Zeiss (company): Cameras produced under Zeiss licenses

+ZX1 digital

+The Zeiss ZX1 full-frame 35mm F/2 large-sensor compact camera was announced during Photokina 2018 with the slogan 'Shoot – Edit – Share'.
+The camera incorporates Adobe Lightroom Mobile editing capacities, and an internal 512GB SSD affording 6,800 DNG-format RAW images or 50,000 JPEG-format compressed images.
+The ZX1, which was one of only a few cameras to use the Android operating system, was discontinued in 2023.

 Camera lenses

 Cinema lenses

-Carl Zeiss AG has long been renowned for its motion picture lenses.
+Carl Zeiss AG has long produced motion picture lenses.
 Zeiss manufactures prime and zoom lenses for 35mm, 16mm, and 65mm film production.
-They also make lenses for digital cinema and high definition video.
-Zeiss is mainly known in the trade for their association with the German camera manufacturer Arri for whom they currently produce lenses.
+They also make lenses for digital cinema and high definition video, and has maintained an association with the German camera manufacturer Arri for whom they currently produce lenses.

 Current models of Zeiss cinema lenses are: